Something New (film): Plot

-Although Brian is helping her feel more comfortable about her living environment, Kenya finds it difficult to dismiss her reservations about their romance.
-The opinions of her girlfriends Cheryl, Nedra, and Suzette, her upper class parents Joyce and Edmond, and her womanizing younger brother Nelson begin to have a deleterious effect and Brian's unwillingness to discuss issues of color drives them apart.

-Nelson introduces his sister to someone she views as a more acceptable suitor, tax attorney Mark Harper, who has just relocated to Los Angeles.
-The two begin to date, and while Joyce thoroughly approves, Edmond senses his daughter is not as happy as she was with Brian.
-Everything Kenya thought she wanted suddenly seems immaterial, and nothing Mark does ignites a spark between them.
-When the dissonance she's developed finally overwhelms her, Kenya chooses to reunite with Brian, no longer allowing her controlling nature and social norms to dictate matters of the heart.
+While Brian encourages Kenya to feel more at ease in both her home and within herself, she struggles with the opinions of her close friends, her affluent parents Joyce and Edmond, and her younger brother Nelson, which weigh heavily upon her.
+Tensions come to a head one evening while shopping at a grocery store when Brian resists discussing race matters, leading to a heated argument and the dissolution of their relationship.
+Nelson introduces Kenya to Mark, a tax attorney who has just relocated to Los Angeles.
+They begin to date, and while Joyce thoroughly approves, Edmond senses his daughter is not as happy as she was with Brian.
+When the dissonance she has developed finally overwhelms her, Kenya chooses to reunite with Brian, no longer allowing her controlling nature and social norms to dictate matters of the heart.